Can Channel Obstacles such as Generational Gaps Be Bridged for Good?

 We often see discussion on topics that are of interest to the Channel Manager but not to the partner.
-When we speak at vendor conferences we frequently hear that “events are planned by one generation, but the partners attending the events are from another generation.”
-The result is that the vendors who planned the event had fun while the partners who attended thought it was waste of time and money.
+When we speak at vendor conferences we frequently hear that “events are planned by one generation.
+However, the partners attending the events are from another generation.”
+The result is that the vendors who planned the event had fun while the partners who attended thought it was a waste of time and money.

 The secret is measuring PFT or Partner FaceTime.
 The more time a Channel Manager spends with a partner, the more they can understand that person and they communicate.

 What issues or problems are generational gaps causing between Channel Managers and their partners?
 Can you offer an example or two?

 Generational gaps can cause an immediate disconnect by virtue of experience.
-Good vendors direct their Channel Managers to help grow the business of their partners but often what happens is that you find an inexperienced Channel Manager trying to counsel a seasoned, typically much older, business owner (partner).
+Good vendors direct their Channel Managers to help grow the business of their partners.
+But, often what happens is that you find an inexperienced Channel Manager trying to counsel a seasoned, typically much older, business owner (partner).
 The latter does not yet respect the former, inevitably causing a bit of a disconnection.
-The results are slower adoption of technology by the partner, lower sales by the partner, and minimal marketing by the partner.
+As a result, we see a slower adoption of technology by the partner, lower sales by the partner, and minimal marketing by the partner.

 We like to recommend that once a year, Channel Managers spend a week with their partners.
 In order to better understand the partner environment, during their visit channel managers should shadow their salespeople, their management team, and attend client meetings.

 How can Channel Managers do a better job of connecting across generational gaps with their partners?
 What should be the principal area of focus?